QuentinRa/blog.quentinra.dev/info/js/index.md

 # JavaScript

 JavaScript (JS) base is made of the scripting language ECMAScript.
 We are currently in **ECMAScript2021** (v12).
 The most used version of JavaScript is **ECMAScript6** (2015).
-In the ancient times, JQuery was a popular library adding a lot of useful stuffs in Javascript, but now quite a lot of these are directly served in Javascript, so modern developers aren't using as often as before <small>(because removing it makes the website faster, increasing both performances and SEO)</small>.
-For instance, Boostrap (the famous CSS framework) removed the jQuery dependency in version 5 <small>(dropping Internet explorer support in the meantime)</small>.
+In the ancient times, jQuery was a popular library adding a lot of useful stuff in JavaScript, but now quite a lot of these are directly served in JavaScript, so modern developers aren't using it as often as before <small>(because removing it makes the website faster, increasing both performances and SEO)</small>.
+For instance, Bootstrap (the famous CSS framework) removed the jQuery dependency in version 5 <small>(dropping Internet Explorer support in the meantime)</small>.

 * Learn the syntax
 * How to validate a form (errors, autocompletion, ...)
 * Handling events (clicks, show/hide something, ...)
 * [Riot.js](https://riot.js.org/) (not available)
 * How to use Web APIs (Rest, Ajax, promises, ...)
-* My list of Javascript libraries
+* My list of JavaScript libraries

 As always, you may learn JavaScript on [W3School](https://www.w3schools.com/Js/default.asp) or [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction).
-But, maybe those two may be worth a go [javascript.com](https://www.javascript.com/learn/strings) and [javascript tutorial](https://www.javascripttutorial.net/).
+But, maybe those two may be worth a go [javascript.com](https://www.javascript.com/learn/strings) and [JavaScript tutorial](https://www.javascripttutorial.net/).

 > **Note**: As you may have seen in the CSS course, instead of writing JavaScript, you can write **TypeScript** (sort of enhanced JavaScript) and **compile it in any version of JavaScript**.
 You can use [JS minifier](https://javascriptminifier.com/) to reduce the size of your JavaScript (decrease the loading time), and a CDN (see the WEB course).
 >